-Make sure that your Subject Video is synchronized with your Stimuli Video.
-If you have recorded both videos with separate cameras, it is important that the actions on the Stimuli Video are happening at the same time as the reactions in your Customer/User Face Video.
-To do this, you can simply drag either of the video tracks in the green “Subject timeline” or in the blue “Stimulus timeline” until they are both in sync:
+Make sure that your subject video is synchronized with your stimulus video.
+If you have recorded both videos with separate cameras, it is important that the actions on the stimulus video are happening at the same time as the reactions in your subject video.
+To do this, you can simply drag either of the video tracks in the green subject timeline or in the blue stimulus timeline until they are both in sync:

 # Multiple Detected Persons